thelfer/tfel/docs/web/orthotropiclinearhardeningplasticity.md

 @Theta 1;
 ~~~~

-The choice can be dynamically choice par modifying the `theta`
+This value can be dynamically changed at runtime by modifying the
-parameter.
+`theta` parameter.

 The stopping criterion is chosen low, to ensure the quality of the
 consistent tangent operator (the default value, \(10^{-8}\) is enough